Tube sound: Soft clipping

-In the recording industry and especially with microphone amplifiers it has been shown that amplifiers are often overloaded by signal transients.
+In the recording industry, and especially with microphone amplifiers, it has been shown that amplifiers are often overloaded by signal transients.
 Russell O. Hamm, an engineer working for Walter Sear at Sear Sound Studios, wrote in 1973 that there is a major difference between the harmonic distortion components of a signal with greater than 10% distortion that had been amplified with three methods: tubes, transistors, or operational amplifiers.

 Mastering engineer R. Steven Mintz wrote a rebuttal to Hamm's paper, saying that the circuit design was of paramount importance, more than tubes vs. solid state components.

 Hamm's paper was also countered by Dwight O. Monteith Jr and Richard R. Flowers in their article "Transistors Sound Better Than Tubes", which presented transistor mic preamplifier design that actually reacted to transient overloading similarly as the limited selection of tube preamplifiers tested by Hamm.
 Monteith and Flowers said: "In conclusion, the high voltage transistor preamplifier presented here supports the viewpoint of Mintz: 'In the field analysis, the characteristics of a typical system using transistors depends on the design, as is the case in tube circuits.
-A particular 'sound' may be incurred or avoided at the designer's pleasure no matter what active devices he uses.'"
+A particular 'sound' may be incurred or avoided at the designer's pleasure, no matter what active devices he uses.'"

 In other words, soft clipping is not exclusive to vacuum tubes or even an inherent property of them.
-In practice the clipping characteristics are largely dictated by the entire circuitry and as so they can range from very soft to very hard, depending on circuitry.
-Same applies to both vacuum tube and solid-state -based circuitry.
+In practice, the clipping characteristics are largely dictated by the entire circuitry and as so they can range from very soft to very hard, depending on the circuitry.
+The same applies to both vacuum tube and solid-state-based circuitry.
 For example, solid-state circuitry such as operational transconductance amplifiers operated open loop, or MOSFET cascades of CMOS inverters, are frequently used in commercial applications to generate softer clipping than what is provided by generic triode gain stages.
 In fact, the generic triode gain stages can be observed to clip rather hard if their output is scrutinized with an oscilloscope.

 Bandwidth

 Early tube amplifiers often had limited response bandwidth, in part due to the characteristics of the inexpensive passive components then available.
-In power amplifiers most limitations come from the output transformer; low frequencies are limited by primary inductance and high frequencies by leakage inductance and capacitance.
+In power amplifiers, most limitations come from the output transformer; low frequencies are limited by primary inductance and high frequencies by leakage inductance and capacitance.
 Another limitation is in the combination of high output impedance, decoupling capacitor and grid resistor, which acts as a high-pass filter.
-If interconnections are made from long cables (for example guitar to amp input), a high source impedance with high cable capacitance will act as a low-pass filter.
+If interconnections are made from long cables (for example, guitar to amp input), a high source impedance with high cable capacitance will act as a low-pass filter.

 Modern premium components make it easy to produce amplifiers that are essentially flat over the audio band, with less than 3 dB attenuation at 6 Hz and 70 kHz, well outside the audible range.